chocolateboy/gm-storage/README.md

      .set('baz', 'quux')
 ```

 Add a value to the store under the supplied key.
-Returns `this` (i.e. the
+Returns the store for
-GMStorage instance the method was called on) for chaining.
+chaining.

 #### setAll